 Do you know the true meaning of Japanese emoticons?
 Several emoji that we use on our cell phones in chats like Whatsapp and Facebook originated in Japan.
 In this article, we are going to see a Complete Guide to Japanese Emojis and their origin.

-We have previously written articles on the Kaomoji, those text emoji that the Japanese did and still do before the emergence of emoticons or emoji.
-Now let's see about such modern Japanese emojis and their meanings.
+Previously, we have written articles about Kaomoji, those text emojis that the Japanese used to create and still do before the emergence of emoticons or emoji.
+Now let's look at these modern Japanese emojis and their meanings.

 What does Emoji mean?